Pages

 "You remember when you said Rosie BLLLLLLLEEEEEEPPPPP?"

 Hearing those cruel words I said about Rosie 20 years ago literally made my eyes cross.
 I nearly threw the phone across the room!
 Have you ever had a moment so bad, I mean BAD, that your body and mind go into some weird protection mode and acts like it never happened?
-That's how I feel about the THE INCIDENT with Rosie.
+That's how I feel about THE INCIDENT with Rosie.
 Well, it really wasn't an incident.
 I said some inexcusable, unprovoked, jealousy -fueled f*&ked up s/+t about Rosie that was so horrible that there was no walking it back.
-Once I said it, out friendship was toast, and she was one of Bri's best friends.
+Once I said it, our friendship was toast, and she was one of Bri's best friends.
 Oddly enough, they are not friends anymore, but she is still mad at me about it.
 That's how bad it was.

 It never dawned on me that the fall of me and Bri's friendship had anything to do with Rosie.
 I was prepared to own how bad of a friend I was to Bri, not address the Rosie stuff.
 Addressing Rosie would make me have to address some very dark parts of my character that I would like to believe I've outgrown.
 Rosie represents a me I don't want to think about and like to play like never existed.